Here's everything else you need to know about Autistic Spectrum Disorder

 It is a therapy based on the science of learning and behavior.
 This analysis helps to understand how behavior works and how it gets affected by the external environment.
 This therapy helps to increase cognitive, social, behavioral, fine motor, play, and self-help skills.
 The child is taught to work on structured tasks and subtasks, ranging from simple to complex ones.
 The child is taught to learn and complete each task at a time.
 This method uses rewards to help the child learn and maintain desired behaviors and skills.

 - Discrete Trial Training (DTT) – It is a method of teaching that follows simplified and structured steps.
 Instead of teaching an entire skill in one go, the skill is broken down and “built up” using discrete trials that teach each step one at a time.

-- Early Intensive Behavioural Intervention (EIBI) – EIBI uses the principles of behavior analysis to increase positive and useful behaviors and decrease unwanted behaviors such as tantrums, aggression, and self-injury.
+- Early Intensive Behavioural Intervention (EIBI) – EIBI uses the principles of behavior analysis to increase positive and valuable behaviors and decrease unwanted behaviors such as tantrums, aggression, and self-injury.
 It is a highly structured approach for teaching children under five years of age.

 - Pivotal Response Training (PRT) – Psychologists, Special education teachers, and Speech therapists widely use PRT to increase positive social behaviors and to provide relief from disruptive self-stimulatory behaviors.
 It is a play-based autism therapy that focuses on the child’s development instead of working on one specific behavior.